Alhat/athena/back-end/readme.txt

 Also set up the GPT_API_KEY=<the api key here>
 DO NOT ADD THE .env TO THE GITHUB!

+When a Schema is changed, make sure to run 'prisma generate' in the root of the back-end

 my-express-app/
 ├── node_modules/
 ├── src/